 A nearby pub across the road from the statue also commemorates Doyle's birthplace, and features on its sign an image of the author himself, with the shadow of his famous creation behind him.
 Doyle's own feeling was that Holmes overshadowed much of his other writing, leading to his famous attempt to kill off the character, being having to bring him back from the dead due to public appeal.

-Explore more of Edinburgh's literary heritage with my Up-Close and Personal private walking tours of the city!
+Explore more of Edinburgh's literary heritage with my private walking tours of the city!

-From time to time Monty and I do venture beyond the limits of Edinburgh's bypass to other towns and villages across Scotland, and this weekend we had the pleasure of visiting Cockenzie, a short drive or bus ride to the east of the city.
+From time to time I do venture beyond the limits of Edinburgh's bypass to other towns and villages across Scotland, and this weekend had the pleasure of visiting Cockenzie, a short drive or bus ride to the east of the city.

 An historic fishing village, the area has a natural harbour which was formalised as Port Seton in the seventeenth-century.
 Just outside the small town is the battlefield where the Battle of Prestonpans was fought in the Jacobite uprising of 1745.